Major Declaration

 Declaring More Than One Major

-Students wishing to declare more than one major must meet with each major department and submit a Major Declaration Form for each major.
+Students wishing to declare more than one major should work closely with their advisor(s) to ensure timely completion of both majors.
+A Major Declaration Form should be submitted for each major.

 Major & Minor Requirements